|Senior School provides me with the structure to achieve success, whilst having the atmosphere, support and enjoyment of a family.

 The Head of Senior School, Nic Horan, is resident onsite.
 Nic is also Head of the Religious Studies, Philosophy and Ethics department.
 He was born in Manchester, went to university and trained as a teacher in Lancaster, and took his first teaching post at King Edward VII and Queen Mary School, Lytham, so marks his move to the midlands as a “bold step away from a familiar north-western triangle”.
 He is married to Charlotte and has two children, Poppy and William, along with Indy the dog.
 He is a keen musician; playing both piano and organ, and has directed a number of musical productions, working with choirs and theatre companies.
 He enjoys a number of sports and is actively involved in the sporting life of the college.
 He is particularly passionate about golf, squash and road-biking.

-Matthew Rankin is the Assistant Head of Senior School as well as the Assistant Head of the English Department.
+Matthew Rankin is Head of the English Department.
 He is also a Heywood Sixth Form tutor.
 Having moved from Worcestershire to Durham for university, where he graduated with First Class honours in English Literature, he then began his teaching career in central Birmingham.
 After three eventful years, he felt the lure of travel and moved to China where he taught at Dulwich College Suzhou.
 Two years later, having met his future wife, Joanna, and with passable spoken Mandarin, he moved to Sao Paulo, Brazil to teach at St. Paul's School, and learn Portuguese!
 His son Rory was born in Brazil, which necessitated a move back to the Midlands to placate the grandparents.
 Since arriving at Denstone College, Bram, a brother for Rory, has joined the family.
 Mr Rankin is an outdoor enthusiast and is involved with the College's Duke of Edinburgh Award as an assessor and as a qualified indoor climbing instructor.
 He is also a keen sportsman and dusts off his boots as coach and referee whenever needed.

 Andy Wray is a resident tutor in Senior School.
 Andy was educated at the University of Kent where he attained his degree in English and American Literature.
 In his twenties he worked in advertising agencies in London.
 He completed his PGCE at the University of Cambridge and joined Denstone in 2000.
 Having started as a teacher of English, Andy is now the Head of Sixth Form with responsibility for university and careers choices.
 In his spare time Andy follows Manchester United.